Cybrix2127/Nike-Cart/README.md

   <h2 align="center">Responsive Nike Clone</h2>

-  In this project, I have created Responsive Nike Clone, The project is built using HTML5, CSS3 & JavaScript.
+  In this project, I have created Responsive Nike Cart Website, The project is built using HTML5, CSS3 & JavaScript.

-  <a href="https://Cybrix2127.github.io/Nike-Clone/"><strong>➥ Live Demo</strong></a>
+  <a href="https://Cybrix2127.github.io/Nike-Cart/"><strong>➥ Live Demo</strong></a>

 </div>